bhadreshpsavani/IntelEdgeAINotes/readme.md

 Edge? : Local or Near Local Process not just anywhere on the cloud

+Edge vs Cloud:
+* Edge  : Edge means no need to send to the cloud;it can be more secure and have less impact on your network.
+* Cloud : Cloud applications get data locally, send to the cloud for processing then send back a response.

+Importance of Edge in AI:
+* Network Impacts
+* Latency considerations
+* Security concerns
+* Optimizations for local inference

 Application:
 * Self Driving Cars
 * Remote Nature Camera